 David spoke on a panel with Billy Joel before an audience of local educators at the Long Island High School for the Arts in Syosset, NY on November 12, 2019.
 The purpose of the event was to discuss and promote the importance of an education in the arts.

 David is currently working on Billy Joel's entire sheet music catalog.
 Glass Houses, the most recent songbook in the collection, was released in December 2019.
 Piano Man, Turnstiles, The Stranger, 52nd Street, An Innocent Man and Storm Front are also available and all of these books can be ordered on this website.
 Click here for Keyboard Magazine's review of the Piano Man songbook.

 This photo was taken at Dodger Stadium in Los Angeles during the Billy Joel concert on May 13, 2017 by Myrna Suarez.

-David spoke at Peabody Conservatory at Johns Hopkins on September 18, 2019.
-He also participated in the Dean's Symposium with Dean Fred Bronstein on December 4, 2019 and will be delivering a series of five master class lectures during the Spring 2020 semester.
+David did a series of five master class lectures during the Spring 2020 semester at Peabody Conservatory at Johns Hopkins.
+He also participated in the Dean's Symposium with Dean Fred Bronstein on December 4, 2019 and spoke at a guest lecture on September 18, 2019.